musaab03/backend-project/README.md

 ## Setting up environment

 1) First, fork the repo to your own account
-2) Clone the repo on to your local machine with the following line `` git clone https://github.com/musaab03/backend-api
+2) Clone the repo on to your local machine with the following line </br>
   ``
+  git clone https://github.com/musaab03/backend-api
+  ``

-Create 2 .env files (.env.test & .env.development)
+3) Create 2 .env files (.env.test & .env.development)

 In .env.test add the following line - PGDATABASE=nc_games_test

 In .env.development add the following line - PGDATABASE=nc_games

-Do npm install to also import all the needed modules
+4) Excecute the following line import all the needed modules

 Excecute the following commands to seed the database - npm run setup-dbs && npm run seed